geometros/webgame/README.md

-*~~make the sprite something more interesting like a boat~~ *~~Make the boat sprite face direction of motion~~ *~~Fix boat jumping too far onto screen when wrapping around~~

-~~*Make game loop use requestAnimationFrame instead of just a timer~~

-~~*Add a dot to indicate player/beast coords to debug function~~ ~~*Add cannonball firing~~
+*~~make the sprite something more interesting like a boat~~ *~~Make the boat sprite face direction of motion~~ *~~Fix boat jumping too far onto screen when wrapping around~~ ~~*Make game loop use requestAnimationFrame instead of just a timer~~ ~~*Add a dot to indicate player/beast coords to debug function~~ ~~*Add cannonball firing~~
 *~~Add a sea serpent~~

-*Make a hitbox for the beast so it can be hit by cannonball *Make hitbox for boat so it can be hit by spawning beast *Make cannonball look like it's actually coming from side mounted cannon on boat *Add hit animation for boat and beast
+~~*Make a hitbox for the beast so it can be hit by cannonball~~

+*Make serpent remained despawned for a time when hit *Found a bug where cannonball gets stuck at 0 x when fired leftward.
+Repeatable but exact condition unclear *Make hitbox for boat so it can be hit by spawning beast *Make cannonball look like it's actually coming from side mounted cannon on boat *Add hit animation for boat and beast